mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 	(note that the file with the same name written in tutorial [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md) should not be re-used here as its content differs).

-* To familiarize yourself with Dsuite, simply start the program with the command `Dsuite`.
-When you hit enter, you should see a help text that informs you about three different commands named "Dtrios", "DtriosCombine", and "Dinvestigate", with short descriptions of what these commands do.
-Of the three commands, we are going to focus on Dtrios, which is the one that calculates the *D*-statistic for all possible species trios.

-* To learn more about the command, type `Dsuite Dtrios` and hit enter.
-The help text should then inform you about how to run this command.
-You'll see that the available options allow to limit the genomic region used in the analysis, to specify a window size for significance testing based on jackknifing, or to specify a tree file.
-For now, there is no need to specify any of these options, but we'll look at the tree-file option later in this tutorial.

 * As shown at the top of the Dsuite help text, the program can be run with `Dsuite Dtrios [OPTIONS] INPUT_FILE.vcf SETS.txt`.
 In our case, the input file is [`NC_031969.f5.sub1.vcf.gz`](data/NC_031969.f5.sub1.vcf.gz) and the sets files is the table with sample and species IDs written earlier to [`samples.txt`](res/samples.txt).
 Thus, start the Dsuite analysis of our dataset with